 This law protects the human rights of all Canadian citizens, including protection from discrimination on the basis of disability.

 Canadian Standard on Web Accessibility:

 The Canadian Standard on Web Accessibility requires all Canadian government websites and web applications to conform to WCAG 2.0 AA.
-Like Section 504 and 508 in the United States, the Canadian Standard on Web Accessibility is the most well-known of the web accessibility laws in Canada.
+Like Section 504 and 508 in the United States, the Canadian Standard on Web Accessibility applies to public-facing web pages and web apps provided through federal government agencies.